skmur/onefish-twofish/README.md

         - ChoiceNumber = binary representation of subject's response as either choice1 (0) or choice2 (1)
 2. Running Model: `./concept-task/Chinese Restaurant Model/Main.py`
     - Takes in formatted response data from the previous step and runs CRP (importing Model.py)
-    - Outputs main clustering results in the format: ["Concept", "Iteration", "S_Chao1", "NumberOfPeople", "NumberOfTrials", "Prior", "Tables", "Alpha", "Posterior", "Chain", "ProbabilityOfSameTable"] to `./concept-task/Chinese Restaurant Model/output-data-{num_interations}iterations/`
+    - Outputs main clustering results to `./concept-task/Chinese Restaurant Model/output-data-{num_interations}iterations/`
     <!-- - Outputs each participant's MAP Table in format ["ID", "Table", "Concept"] to `./concept-task/Chinese Restaurant Model/output-data-{num_interations}iterations/` under some conditions (see line 338 of `Model.py`) -->
 3. Compiling output of CRP model and human data for analysis: `./concept-task/output-data-500iterations/format-CRP-output.py`
     - Selects relevant parameters from human baseline data: prior="Simplicity", Iteration=499
-    - Compiles all prompt and temperature manipulation data files for LLMs CRP clustering results from previous step
-    - Computes number of valid responses for the model data
+    - Compiles all prompt and temperature manipulation data files for LLMs CRP clustering results from previous step and computes number of valid responses for the model data
     - Outputs compiled results for all models and human baseline to `../../output-data/concept-task/all/`
 4. `plot-concept-data.py`: Plots response counts, P(multiple concepts) figures using flag for plot type